fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 # Notes

-* Implicit address-of is not applied for parameters to let-bound functions.
+* Implicit address-of was intially implemented for member methods but was taken out due to scoping rationale.
+Currently it is **not implemented**.
+If it was done again, it wouldn't be applied for parameters to let-bound functions.
 For example:

 ```
 let testIn (m: inref<System.DateTime>) =